unt-libraries/django-premis-event-service/docs/source/api.rst

 The service document is an XML file that explains, to an AtomPub aware client, what services and URLs exist at this site.
-It's an integral part of the AtomPub specification, and allows for things like auto-discovery and the like.
+It's an integral part of the AtomPub specification, and allows for things like auto-discovery.

 /APP/event/
 -----------